propfeds/terminal-blues/extras/lore/eclipse.md

 Serifs galore!
 Which probably doesn't work as well in 8px without looking janky.

+Beware of the weird letter weights and slants.
 Rumours have it, if you stare at it for too long you might actually get dizzy and feel like on the moon!